chocolatey/docs/input/en-us/central-management/usage/examples/deployment-plans.md

 </div>

 #### Installing Multiple Packages
----

 This Deployment Plan is a basic example of deploying multiple packages.

 We recommend that you use a separate Deployment Step for each package to deploy to allow per-computer reporting.

 You can use this to generate larger Deployment Plans with more comprehensive suites of packages, even mixing Basic and Advanced Deployment Steps in order to provide additional configuration.

-Save the following as a json file to import as a Chocolatey Central Management Deployment Plan:
+Save the following as a `.json` file to import as a Chocolatey Central Management Deployment Plan:

 <button class="btn btn-success btn-collapse collapsed" type="button" data-bs-toggle="collapse" data-bs-target="#multiplePackageJson" aria-expanded="false" aria-controls="multiplePackageJson">View json</button>